flame-engine/flame/doc/flame/inputs/tap_events.md

 - This mixin adds four overridable methods to your component: `onTapDown`, `onTapUp`, `onTapCancel`, and `onLongTapDown`.
 By default, each of these methods does nothing, they need to be overridden in order to perform any function.
-- In addition, the component must implement the `containsLocalPoint()` method -- this method allows Flame to know whether the event occurred within the component or not.
+- In addition, the component must implement the `containsLocalPoint()` method (already implemented in `PositionComponent`, so most of the time you don't need to do anything here) -- this method allows Flame to know whether the event occurred within the component or not.

 ```dart